fluentform/fluentform-developer-docs/src/hooks/actions/_payment_hooks.md

 **Description**

-This action runs if the PayPal ipn verification is failed .
-You can hook into this and get the error data.
+This action runs when  PayPal ipn verification response.
+You can use to specify transaction type processing you want to perform.

 **Parameters**
 - `$encoded_data_array` (array) Encoded Data